RJDennis/TensorTrainTools.jl/README.md

 l_nodes = legendre_nodes(N,dom)
 p_nodes = piecewise_linear_nodes(N,dom)
 ```
-where `N` is an integer specifing the number of approximating points, abd `dom` is a vector containing two elements, the upper and lower boundaries of the domain.
+where `N` is an integer specifing the number of approximating points, and `dom` is a vector containing two elements, the upper and lower boundaries of the domain.

 The following creates a functional tensor train where the univariate interpolating functions are Chebyshev polynomials:
 ```julia